Find your

 This afternoon we’ll enjoy our third workshop with our expert.

-Another opportunity to visit Machu Picchu.
-This afternoon we’ll return by train to Ollantaytambo and on to Cusco by road.
+We enjoy another opportunity to visit Machu Picchu today.
+This afternoon, we’ll return by train to Ollantaytambo and on to Cusco by road.

 If you have booked our join direct package, your tour ends after the chocolate-making workshop.